Group and school bookings

 Bookings are essential for all school groups.

-The Tweed Regional Museum is pleased to offer school tours at its Murwillumbah branch.
+The Tweed Regional Museum regularly welcomes school groups to our Murwillumbah branch.
 Group size is limited to 1 class (up to 30 children) at a time.

-Your visit to the Museum can include a guided tour of displays and local history, as well as an opportunity for students to handle and explore historical objects.
+Your visit to the Museum can include a guided tour of displays and local history, as well as an opportunity for students to handle and explore historical objects or natural history specimens.
 We have resource sheets available to guide teachers in the discussion of these objects.